This post originally appeared on VICE UK.

-Andargachew Tsege, known to his friends and family as Andy, is a British citizen who has been held in a secret prison in Ethiopia since June last year.
-The government of the East African country has used its stringent anti-terrorism laws, adapted from British and American ones, to charge Tsege with plotting a coup, and has sentence him to death.
-While he's unlikely to actually face a rarely imposed death sentence, he is on death row and the charges against him are being brought.
+Andargachew Tsege, known to his friends and family as Andy, is a British citizen who has been held in a secret prison in Ethiopia since June.
+The government of the East African country has used its stringent anti-terrorism laws, adapted from British and American ones, to charge Tsege with plotting a coup and has sentenced him to death.
+While he's unlikely to actually face a rarely-imposed death sentence, he is on death row.

 Prior to this, Simmonds had merely raised "concerns about lack of consular access" and had mentioned increased parliamentary attention to the case.
 At a recent African Union summit in Ethiopia, British officials failed to bring up Tsege's case with their Ethiopian counterparts even though, Yemi tells me, they'd promised her they would.

 The legal charity Reprieve has taken up Tsege's case.
-Maya Foa, the head of their death penalty team, told me that, "Eight months after Andy Tsege's abduction by Ethiopian forces, it's astounding to see that British ministers knew he was being tortured from the start – but still chose to make nice with their Ethiopian counterparts.
-This is a British citizen facing a death sentence at the hands of a notoriously brutal government – one that appears to face no consequences for its actions.
+Maya Foa, the head of their death penalty team, told me, "Eight months after Andy Tsege's abduction by Ethiopian forces, it's astounding to see that British ministers knew he was being tortured from the start—but still chose to make nice with their Ethiopian counterparts.
+This is a British citizen facing a death sentence at the hands of a notoriously brutal government—one that appears to face no consequences for its actions.
 It is high time the UK took decisive action to end his ordeal."

 Tsege fled Ethiopia in 1979 and was granted British citizenship, thereby renouncing his Ethiopian citizenship.
-He is the secretary general of Ginbot 7 – one of the many opposition groups banned by an Ethiopian government that, a source in its foreign ministry told me, sees democracy as being low on its list of priorities.
+He is the secretary general of Ginbot 7—one of the many opposition groups banned by an Ethiopian government that, a source in its foreign ministry told me, sees democracy as being low on its list of priorities.
 In 2009, he was sentenced to death at a mass trial held in Ethiopia in his absence, for supposedly planning a coup.
-On the 23rd of June 2014, he flew to Eritrea to meet other members of Ginbot 7.
+On June 23, 2014, he flew to Eritrea to meet other members of Ginbot 7.
 He was abducted in transit at an airport in Yemen by Ethiopian security forces and brought to a facility in Ethiopia.

-The FCO analyst's email calls Tsege's arrest an "important symbolic victory" for the Ethiopian government, the ruling party and its supporters.
-Alongside this it notes "a worrying tendency of the security agencies of the GoE [Government of Ethiopia] to act in disregard of international standards and consequences".
-A number of journalists have been arrested in the last year and Ethiopia has also exercised its power to abduct opposition politicians living in neighbouring countries.
+The FCO analyst's email calls Tsege's arrest an "important symbolic victory" for the Ethiopian government, the ruling party, and its supporters.
+Alongside this it notes "a worrying tendency of the security agencies of the GoE [Government of Ethiopia] to act in disregard of international standards and consequences."
+A number of journalists have been arrested in the last year and Ethiopia has also exercised its power to abduct opposition politicians living in neighboring countries.

-The FCO notes Ethiopia's increased projection of power in the region and the desire of neighbouring governments to co-operate with it.
-Just over a year ago, two senior members of the Ogaden National Liberation Front – a separatist militia from a region in the east of Ethiopia, which the government calls terrorists – were abducted by Ethiopian security services in Nairobi.
+The FCO notes Ethiopia's increased projection of power in the region and the desire of neighboring governments to co-operate with it.
+Just over a year ago, two senior members of the Ogaden National Liberation Front—a separatist militia from a region in the east of Ethiopia, which the government calls terrorists—were abducted by Ethiopian security services in Nairobi.
 And last September, the former president of one of Ethiopia's Gambella region, was kidnapped in South Sudan, charged with terrorism and then allegedly beaten up in prison by a government mole.
-Reflecting on the recent arrests and the Ethiopian government's desire to link Tsege's illegal Ginbot 7 movement with legal opposition groups, the FCO analyst reports that it "bodes ill for the prospects of democratisation and a reasonably competitive election next year".
+Reflecting on the recent arrests and the Ethiopian government's desire to link Tsege's illegal Ginbot 7 movement with legal opposition groups, the FCO analyst reports that it "bodes ill for the prospects of democratization and a reasonably competitive election next year."

 It also continues to bode ill for Tsege himself.
 Ethiopia has this month refused to allow a delegation from the British parliament to visit him.
-Rachel Nicholson, Amnesty International's campaigner on the Horn of Africa, said that this decision reflected the, "severe restrictions on access to detention centres to monitor the treatment of detainees more generally in the country.
-Amnesty International continues to receive frequent reports of torture and ill treatment, usually in the early stages of detention".
+Rachel Nicholson, Amnesty International's campaigner on the Horn of Africa, said that this decision reflected the "severe restrictions on access to detention centers to monitor the treatment of detainees more generally in the country.
+Amnesty International continues to receive frequent reports of torture and ill treatment, usually in the early stages of detention."